 How to Keep Black Widow Spiders Out of My House or Yard

-Controlling black widow spiders as the temperatures rise becomes important.
-Five percent of all black widow bites are fatal and lead to serious sickness and require medical aid.
-To help control black widow spiders, it is best to start before the temperatures begin to get warmer.
+Controlling black widow spiders as the temperatures rise becomes essential.
+Five percent of all black widow bites are fatal, lead to severe sickness, and require medical aid.
+To help control black widow spiders, it is best to start before the temperatures get warmer.
 Start by sealing the home from the outside.
-Most especially after the cold winter, inspect the outside of your home for any cracks or gaps that a spider can use to enter the home.
+Especially after the cold winter, inspect the outside of your home for any cracks or gaps that a spider can use to enter the home.
 Also, look around the yard.
-Spiders will hide in planter beds, block walls and other manufactured areas that may provide a dark hole for them to hide.
+Spiders will hide in planter beds, block walls, and other manufactured areas that may provide a dark hole for them to hide.
 Fill in all the cracks and gaps you find with a concrete mix or silicone caulking glue.
-Make sure you also have the exterior edges of your home sprayed with an insecticide.
-To keep spiders out you will want to have a barrier that can keep them out such as a pesticide or insecticide that can control spiders.
-It is also recommended to keep your home clean including inside the garage, in the shed and around the edges of the home.
-Avoid having clutter or it can provide hiding places for black widow spiders as well as a food source.
-Other pests are drawn to clutter and debris which will draw in other insects and spiders.
-To prevent a major infestation of pests, including black widow spiders, clean the outer areas as clean as possible.
+Ensure you also have your home's exterior edges sprayed with an insecticide.
+To keep spiders out, you will want to have a barrier that can keep them out, such as a pesticide or insecticide that can control spiders.
+It is also recommended to keep your home clean, including inside the garage, in the shed, and around the edges of the home.
+Avoid clutter; it can provide hiding places for black widow spiders and serve as a food source.
+Other pests are drawn to clutter and debris, which will draw in other insects and spiders.
+To prevent a significant infestation of pests, including black widow spiders, clean the outer areas as clean as possible.

 Spider Pest Inspections, Treatment & More in Austin, Round Rock, Leander, Pflugerville & Cedar Park, Texas